OmarDurrah/Decentralized-Voting-System-Based-On-Ethereum-Blockchain/README.md

 ### 2️⃣ Install Dependencies

-in your vs code terminal write this command
+in your VScode terminal write this command, make sure that you are in the correct path

 npm install express body-parser mysql2 cors bcryptjs jsonwebtoken ethers web3 dotenv
 ---